VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ```

-If you want to emit event, simple declare a field in your node of type `Ventuz.Extension.Event`.
+If you want to emit events, simply declare a field in your node of type `Ventuz.Extension.Event`.
 This field is completely managed by Ventuz and is never *null*.
 Only use this field to emit the event.
 The delegate `Event` has two optional parameters:
-* **int arg** : optional int32 argument to be attached to the event (default 0)
+* **int arg**: optional int32 argument to be attached to the event (default 0)
-* **int delay** : number of frames this event is delayed being received by any other node (default 0)
+* **int delay**: number of frames this event is delayed before received by any other node (default 0)

 ```c#
 // this node fires an event if the input 'Fire' turns to true